commsvr-com/OPCUA.Viewer/README.md

 I strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.
 Visit the [Contributing][Contributing] document to get more.

-The `OPC UA Viewer` was part of the CommServer software family.
+The `OPC UA Viewer` was member of the CommServer software family.
 The CommServer was written by CAS Lodz Poland.
 Now it is migrating to GitHub and publishing as the Open-source software (OSS).
 OSS is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.
 The separate project [commsvr-com/migration2os][migration2os] is being used to manage the migration process of transferring multi-parts software from an on-premise repository to a set of GitHub loosely coupled repositories.

 Further development of CommServer software will be carried out under a broader concept described in the following article